AltamashRafiq/PSLMcerp/README.md

 This is a basic example which shows you how to solve a common problem:

+I am just trying something with this commit.

 ``` r
 library(PSLMcerp)
 ## basic example code